 Performance evaluations are required to determine whether additional capacity can be obtained from existing facilities.
 While facility modifications are generally more cost effective than new construction, some modifications that improve wet weather performance may result in increased concentrations of pollutants in treatment plant effluent during dry weather.
 For example, if not properly designed, a clarifier modified for wet weather flows may have inadequate settling characteristics during dry weather (Metcalf and Eddy 2003).
-Further, modifications that require operator attention before and after a wet weather event may interrupt regular dry weather operations and potentially compromise the quality of treated wastewater during dry weather.
+Further, modifications that require operator attention before and after a wet weather event may interrupt regular dry weather.